 Late-night snacking has long been scrutinised, but why is that?

-There’s also discussion about the impact that eating late in the evening can have on our sleep and weight.
+There are also discussions about how eating late in the evening can impact sleep and weight.

 The impact of late-night snacking on weight